dereksgithub/cities_study_QM_Term_project/README.md

 The second is post module phase, this will introduce analysis with spatial factors in mind, i.e. performing spatial clustering, merging other datasets into the process, (including demographical data, key industrial/retail data) etc.

+The current obejctive of this project is to identify more data sources to merge to the stury and eventually, build a viable model to model the change in the urban built environment, or population health conditons and answer questions such as: "How does building a new park for exercising, jogging, and meanwhile promoting policies to reduce the smoming and sugar consumption among the population, impact the level of heart disease prevalence in the population. "

 This repo is developed for research and academic purposes only.

 The code is borrowed and based mainly from the CASA0007 Practicals.